 Water, Plumbing and Bathroom Fittings

 Repair Category 1

-Notes No significant defects evident.

-Seals around the bath and shower areas are frequently troublesome.
-Failure to seals can result in dampness/decay within hidden areas of the property.
+Notes Seals around the shower areas are worn.
+Failure to seals can result in dampness and decay within hidden areas of the property.

-Heating and Hot Water Repair Category 1 Notes No significant defects evident.
-It is assumed that the heating and hot water systems have been installed in accordance with all relevant regulations and thereafter maintained on a regular basis.
+Heating and Hot Water Repair Category 1 Notes It is assumed that the heating and hot water systems have been installed in accordance with all relevant regulations and thereafter maintained on a regular basis.
 It is common practice for purchasers to have systems checked by an engineer immediately upon taking ownership, as stated in most offers to purchase used by conveyancers.
 Boilers and central heating systems should be tested and serviced by a Gas Safe registered engineer on an annual basis to ensure their safe and efficient operation.
+It is understood that the boiler has been installed in recent years.
+All appropriate documentation and guarantees relating to the installation should be obtained and verified.